 A vasectomy is a procedure that is a form of contraception.
 It works by cutting or blocking the tubes (ie. vas deferens) that carry sperm from the testicles to the penis.
 This ultimately prevents sperm from being present in the semen, so the person is permanently infertile.
-A vasectomy doesn't affect sex drive or ability to orgasm.
-It also won't stop the production of semen, or hormones such as testosterone.

 The total cost is $725, which covers the initial consultation and the procedure.
 Patients with Medicare can expect a rebate of $305.55, making the out-of-pocket cost is $419.45.
 For more information, go to the pricing tab.